2010–11 UAE Pro League

-After being runner-up for three times in a row Al Jazira secured their 1st Pro League title after beating Al Wasl 4–0 on 16 May 2011.
-Becoming the 3rd club to achieve the Double in country history after Al Nasr in 1986 and Al Wasl in 2007.
+After being runner-up for three consecutive seasons, Al Jazira secured their 1st Pro League title after beating Al Wasl 4–0 on 16 May 2011, becoming the third club to achieve the double in country's history after Al Nasr in 1986 and Al Wasl in 2007.

 Teams

-Ajman Club and Emirates Club were relegated to the second-level league after finishing in the bottom two in the 2009–10 season.
-The two relegated teams were replaced by 2nd level champions Al-Ittihad Kalba and runners up Dubai Club.
+Ajman and Emirates were relegated to the second-level league after finishing in the bottom two in the 2009–10 season.
+The two relegated teams were replaced by second level champions Ittihad Kalba and runners up Dubai.

 Stadia and locations

 Personnel and sponsorship

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.